nationalarchives/tdr-transfer-frontend/README.md

 Via CLI

-In order to run the tests via CL, you just navigate to the `tdr-transfer-frontend` directory and:
+In order to run the tests via CLI, you just navigate to the `tdr-transfer-frontend` directory and:

 * to run all tests - run `sbt test`
 * to run all tests of one Spec file - run `sbt "testOnly *{class name}"`